Parisson/TimeSide/README.rst

 .. image:: https://secure.travis-ci.org/yomguy/TimeSide.png?branch=master
     :target: https://travis-ci.org/yomguy/TimeSide/

 TimeSide is a set of python components enabling audio analysis, imaging, transcoding and streaming.
-Its high-level API has been designed to enable complex processing on big media data corpus.
+Its high-level API is designed to enable complex processing on big media data corpus.
 Its simple plugin architecture can be adapted to various usecases.

 It also includes a smart HTML5 interactive user interface embeddable in any web application to provide various media format playback, on the fly transcoding and streaming, fancy waveforms and spectrograms, various low and high level audio analyzers, semantic labelling and segmentation.